howard10335/ChatRoom/README.md

 - Broadcast a message to connected users when someone connects or disconnects - **CLEAR**
 - Add support for nicknames - **CLEAR**
 - Don’t send the same message to the user that sent it himself.
-Instead, append the message directly as soon as he presses enter.
+Instead, append the message directly as soon as he presses enter. - **CLEAR**
-- Add “{user} is typing” functionality
+- Add “{user} is typing” functionality - **CLEAR**
 - Show who’s online - **CLEAR**
 - Add private messaging - **CLEAR**